greenm01/vb4x/docs/vb4x_specs.md

 Both may apply at the same time if opposing fleets are simultaneously cloaked.

+Roll for stealth in accordance with Section 2.4.3.

 ## 5\.2 Task Force Assignment

-All of a player’s fleets arriving at a star system in the same turn, and fleets already located in said system, are joined together into a single Task Force when battle commences.
+All of a player’s fleets arriving at a star system in the same turn, and fleets or squadrons already located in said system, are joined together into a single Task Force when battle commences.
 Fleets are temporarily disbanded and their collective squadrons fight under the Task Force as a monolith.

 Task Forces assume the highest ROE of any fleet in the force.